byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 # *The Water Rehabilitation Miracle Of Pro-Biotic Eco-Enzyme*
 ***A pro-biotic rich super food for the micro-biome of the Physical Body and Mother Earth.***

-*Multi Purpose Whole Body, Built Environment and *Earth Care* Products.
+*Multi Purpose: Whole Body, Built Environment and *Earth Care* Products.
 Naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.*

 ## *Conservation as a consequence of production.*